Seattle Pride®

 Over the years, we’ve come to understand that Pride parades and other celebrations are crucial.
 But they’re not enough.
 We’re continually expanding our advocacy and allyship efforts year-round to promote diversity and inclusivity—and to call our community to action.

-Create unity, honor diversity, and achieve equal human rights throughout our region and the world.
+The vision of Seattle Pride is to achieve equal human rights throughout our region and the world.

 Executive Director